Bear hound dogs huge impact on the landscape

 Dog depredation compensation

-Over $625,000 has been paid to hound hunters who run unleashed hound dogs through wolf range.
-Hound hunters receive $2,500 for depredation compensation.
+Over $1,000,000 has been paid to hound dog hunters who run unleashed hound dogs thru wolf range since the depredation payment began in 1985.
+Hound hunters receive $2,500 for depredation compensation for each dog.
 Wisconsin is the only state in the country to compensate hound hunters for dogs.
-See "State pays Scofflaws over hound deaths"

-Non-residents from surrounding states as well can participate in these activities which require no licensing.
+Non-residents from surrounding states as well can participate in bear hound hunting activities which require no licensing.
 Little to no regulations and the large number of unlicensed hound hunters engaged in above activities is anticipated to have impacts on law enforcement.

 "Landscape Predictors of Wolf attacks on bear hunting dogs in Wisconsin"

-Recent research (pdf link) shows core habitat for wolves represents the highest risk to dogs in Wisconsin.
-The 2013 caution map below illustrates this point; the red dots representing hound depredations.
+Research (pdf link) shows core habitat for wolves represents the highest risk to dogs in Wisconsin.
 Since hunters "voluntarily" place their dogs at risk, this research proposes an alternative compensation model based on the fact that wildlife is intended for public lands and with that comes an accepted level of risk.
-Some proposed recommendations: compensation based on habitat which determines level of risk; public vs. private land; Reduction of bear-baiting (WI-141 days vs. MN-14 days); .
+Some proposed recommendations: compensation based on habitat which determines level of risk; public vs. private land; Reduction of bear-baiting (WI-141 days vs. MN-14 days).
 Livestock compensations have been adjusted recently; hound depredations have not and they are individually the most costly.

 "In Wisconsin, as in many other states and countries, wolves are now a part of the landscape and with this comes responsibility, for both the government (under the public-trust doctrine) and the private individual, to mitigate conflicts with wolves."